 Hanksville is in one of the most remote areas of the Grand Circle and Mighty 5, and in the continental U.S. It’s no wonder Butch Cassidy and the Wild Bunch spent so much time in this region hiding from the law.

 We think base camping is the best way to experience an area.
 This means choosing a central location where you can unpack and take day trips to surrounding recreation areas and scenic attractions.
 Hanksville is just such a place.
 You can do this from hotels, glamping, camping, or by RV.
 There are a number of places to stay in Hanksville from motels to campgrounds.
 Click here to see a list of area options.

 For rock collectors, visiting the Rockin Riddle Rock Shop is a must stop.
-Here you’ll find a large selection of the infamous Coprolite, petrified wood, dino fossils, handmade jewelry and other specialty items.
+Here you’ll find a large selection of the infamous Coprolite, gastrolith, petrified wood, dinosaur fossils, handmade jewelry and other specialty items.
 A visit to Hanksville isn’t complete without stopping at Hollow Mountain.
 This unique hollowed out rock is a convenience store and gift shop.
 The rock was once closer to the highway before a crew from a nearby uranium mine was hired to clear space away from the road and hollow out a cavity in the rock.
 This is the story we’ve been told.